skip to Main Content

 After signing but before the completion date, the seller of the home is liable for damages to the property.
 However, at midnight on the completion date the buyer becomes legally responsible for the home, meaning they should purchase home insurance which begins on the closing date rather than the date they plan to move in.

-What happens when the Purchase and Sale Agreement is Broken?
+What Happens if the Agreement is Broken?

 If, after the agreement becomes legally binding, the buyer decides to walk away from the deal they will face legal consequences.
 If a buyer tries to walk out on a sale, the seller can keep their deposit and sue them for damages, such as a loss in value of the property due to market conditions.
 The seller can also sue the buyer, forcing them to ‘perform’ the promise they made in the purchase and sale agreement.
 In this scenario, a court would force the buyer to go through with the sale and the buyer could potentially claim damages for the complications caused by the buyer’s breach of contract.